Wanyama demands 'more professionalism' in Kenya

 "It's a bit difficult because we have a lot of good players but the problem has been they didn't settle for one coach," he told BBC Sport Africa.

 "Having different coaches changing players all the time is tough.
-But now hopefully they have settled for one coach."
+But now hopefully they have settled for one coach.

-"Maybe I can come back and help the team, help the young players coming through to understand what it means to represent their country."
+"Maybe I can come back and help the team, help the young players coming through to understand what it means to represent their country.

 "I think the players deserve better treatment and more professionalism."